facebook/docusaurus/website/docs/cli.md

 :::

-:::info Running on GitHub Codespaces
+:::info Development over network

-When forwarding port 3000 from a remote server (e.g. GitHub Codespaces), you may encounter a 502 Bad Gateway error.
+When forwarding port 3000 from a remote server or VM (e.g. GitHub Codespaces), you may encounter a 502 Bad Gateway error.
 In this case, try running the dev server on `0.0.0.0` instead.

 ```bash npm2yarn
 npm run start -- --host 0.0.0.0